-The bottom screen (right screen) displays the passage and offers the options to hear the audio version if available and other helpful tools.
+The bottom screen (right screen) displays the passage and offers the options to hear the audio version if it’s available and other helpful tools.

 The top screen (left screen) offers many options, such as their selection of Guides: Passage Guide, Exegetical Guide, Bible Word Study, and Topic Guide.

 In the Passage Guide, once you click on a commentary to read, it displays in the bottom (right) screen instead of the passage.
 After you’ve read the commentary, click on the back button on the bottom (right) screen to return to the passage.

 App Tip: If the back button isn’t displayed, tap on the screen to make it appear.